himewel/voc-person-detection/README.md

 !bash train.bash yolov3-tiny_xnor
 ```

-* If you want to wantch the chart updating in live, you can start a ngrok server before run the trainment:
+* If you want to watch the loss and mAP chart updating in live, you can start a ngrok server before run the trainment script:

 ```bash
 !wget -c https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-amd64.zip